 What is the Piscine?

 During your Piscine, it is not possible to work or spend a lot of time on other commitments.
-You will spend an average of 60 hours per week in the Piscine, learning and working on exercises.
+You will spend an average of 8 hours per day (weekends included!) learning and working on exercises.

 Do you offer rooms for the time of the Piscine?

 No. If you need support finding accommodation, write an email to firstname.lastname@example.org with the subject: Accomodation Help Needed.